mrdjtools/AttributeTagger/README.md

-# Music Tagger
+# Attribute Tagger

-Music Tagger is a Python script that uses the Spotify API to fetch audio features and genres for MP3 files in your music library.
+Attribute Tagger is a Python script that uses the Spotify API to fetch audio features and genres for MP3 files in your music library.
 The script then adds this information to the metadata of your MP3 files, allowing you to better categorize and understand your music collection.

 ## Features